 In February 1945, Emmett was released from active duty and returned to Maywood.
 His one regret was that he had not been able to remain with the other members of the 192nd Tank Battalion.

-Emmett's first marriage ended in divorce.
-On January 17, 1953, he married his second wife, Jenna, He would become the father of two sons.
+Emmett's first marriage ended in divorce, and on January 17, 1953, he married his second wife, Jenna, He would become the father of two sons.

-On July 13, 1958, Emmett F. Gibson died from head injuries he received in an accident while a police officer in Maywood.
+Emmett F. Gibson died from head injuries he received in an accident while a police officer in Maywood on July 13, 1958.
 His last request was to be cremated and have his ashes scattered at the battle sites on Bataan.
 On April 9, 1959, on the seventeenth anniversary of the fall of Bataan, his wish was carried out.
 His ashes were scattered on the battlefields of Bataan by helicopter.
 The urn was dropped into Manila Bay.